Beau Taylor: Toronto Blue Jays

 On August 16, 2019, Taylor was claimed off waivers by the Toronto Blue Jays.
-Taylor was designated for assignment on September 7.
+He played in one game for Toronto, going 0–for–2, and spent most of his time with the Triple–A Buffalo Bisons.
+On September 7, Taylor was designated for assignment after Anthony Kay was promoted.

 Oakland Athletics (second stint)

 On September 10, 2019, the Oakland Athletics claimed Taylor off waivers.
 On September 25, Taylor was designated for assignment.
-He elected free agency on October 8, 2019.
+He elected free agency on October 8.

 Cleveland Indians

 On December 6, 2019, Taylor signed a minor league contract with the Cleveland Indians.
 The Indians selected Taylor's contract on July 28, 2020.
-Overall with the 2020 Cleveland Indians, Taylor batted .048 with no home runs and 2 RBIs in 7 games.
+Overall with the 2020 Cleveland Indians, Taylor batted .048 with no home runs and two RBI in seven games.
 On March 27, 2021, Taylor was designated for assignment.

 Cincinnati Reds

 On April 3, 2021, Taylor was claimed off waivers by the Cincinnati Reds.

 Taylor spent the 2021 season with the Triple-A Louisville Bats.
-He played in 75 games for Louisville, hitting .255 with 4 home runs and 23 RBI's.
-On September 27, 2021, Taylor was designated for assignment by the Reds.
+He played in 75 games for Louisville, hitting .255 with 4 home runs and 23 RBI.
+On September 27, Taylor was designated for assignment by the Reds.
 On October 13, Taylor elected free agency.

 Baltimore Orioles

 On March 18, 2022, Taylor signed a minor league contract with the Baltimore Orioles.
-He was released on July 20, 2022.
+Taylor played in 23 games for the Triple-A Norfolk Tides, hitting .183/.352/.282 with 2 home runs and 5 RBI.
+He was released by the Orioles organization on July 20.

 Oakland Athletics (third stint)

 On July 29, 2022, Taylor signed a minor league deal with the Oakland Athletics.
+Playing in 27 games for the Triple-A Las Vegas Aviators to close out the year, Taylor slashed .250/.375/.430 with 4 home runs and 13 RBI.
+He elected free agency following the season on November 10.

+High Point Rockers

+On April 28, 2023, Taylor signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 77 games for the Rockers, Taylor hit .291/.386/.453 with 9 home runs and 61 RBI.

+Seattle Mariners

+On April 9, 2024, Taylor signed a minor league contract with the Seattle Mariners.
+However, on April 14, it was announced that Taylor had retired and taken the first base coach role with the Mariners' Triple–A affiliate, the Tacoma Rainiers.

-He elected free agency on November 10, 2022.
+On January 15, 2025, Taylor came out of retirement and signed a minor league contract with the Mariners.
+He elected free agency on November 6.